vaadin-component-factory/vcf-month-picker-flow/README.md

-# Template Add-on for Vaadin Flow

-This project is a template for building new Vaadin Flow add-ons.
+# Month Picker
+MonthPicker is a server-side Vaadin component built on top of the [`<vcf-month-picker>`](https://github.com/vaadin-component-factory/vcf-month-picker) web component.
+It allows users to select a `YearMonth` value through a month-selection overlay.

 This component is part of Vaadin Component Factory.

 ## Features

-* List the features of the component here
+- Month & Year Picker with keyboard and mouse support
+- Configurable Year Range via setMinYear / setMaxYear
+- Localization: Custom month names, short labels, and input formats
+- Read-only & Disabled modes
+- Clear Button support
+- Tooltip support
+- Disable auto open
+- Validation & Error Handling
+- Accessible with proper ARIA attributes

+Read more in the [web-component documentation](https://github.com/vaadin-component-factory/vcf-month-picker/blob/master/README.md).

 ## Running the component demo
 Run from the command line:
-- `mvn  -pl vcf-template-demo -Pwar install jetty:run`
+- `mvn  -pl vcf-month-picker-flow-demo -Pwar install jetty:run`

 Then navigate to `http://localhost:8080/`